htxryan/ryanhenderson.dev/_drafts/the-cost-of-estimation.markdown

 ---
 layout: post
-title:  "Estimates vs. #NoEstimates: A False Dichotomy"
+title:  "Estimates vs. #NoEstimates is a False Dichotomy"
+description: It's not "estimates vs. no estimates".
+This is a false dichotomy, and it leads to misguided arguments on both sides.
+"Estimates are a waste of time" and "estimates are a necessary, critical part of the business process" are both *valid* and *invalid* arguments, depending on the context.
 date:   2020-03-28 00:00:00 -0500
 tags: [estimation, project management]
-permalink: /estimates-vs-no-estimates-a-false-dichotomy
+permalink: /estimates-vs-no-estimates-is-a-false-dichotomy
 image:
   path: /assets/images/the-cost-of-estimation-header-small.jpg
   caption: Photo by [Icons8 Team](https://unsplash.com/@icons8?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
 ---

 **Yes, another "software estimates good/bad" rant &mdash; but hear me out.** It's not "estimates vs. [no estimates](https://ronjeffries.com/xprog/articles/the-noestimates-movement/)".
-This is a false dichotomy, and it leads to misguided arguments on both sides.
+This is a false choice, and it leads to misguided arguments on both sides.
 "Estimates are a waste of time" and "estimates are a necessary, critical part of the business process" are both *valid* and *invalid* arguments, depending on the context.
 Allow me to explain.

 ## The Problem with Not Estimating